Brian Long Consultancy & Training Services

 has an image view control centred inside it containing a drawable resource (an image)

 splash.
-The image will be made as large as the image.
+The image will be stretched to fill the screen.

 To set up the image we can either create a suitable file as